phips/idengine/README.md

 ### Project Goals
 * simplify the path to deploy best-practice for managing credentials
-* an easy to deploy, secure credential store
+* a secure and easy to deploy credential store
 * encourage the use of dynamic credentials and high-frequency secret rotation

 ### Audience
-* IoT hackers and makers, who need easy to test and deploy credentials
+* IoT hackers and makers who need easy to test and deploy credentials
 * Developers in a micro-service environment, who need a simple, fast, secure credential store
 * People interested in improving on the legacy user/password key-pair approach